revdrag/tp/docs/DeveloperGuide.md

 Use case ends.

 **Extensions**
 * 1a.
-EduTrack detects missing data.
+EduTrack detects missing inputs.
   * 1a1.
-EduTrack informs User of the data that are missing.
+EduTrack informs User of the inputs that are missing.

     Use case ends.
 * 1b.
 EduTrack detects that the requested data does not exist.